mrjleo/fast-forward-indexes/README.md

 ## Getting Started

-Using a Fast-Forward index is as simple as providing a TREC run with sparse scores:
+Using a Fast-Forward index is as simple as providing a TREC run with retrieval scores:

 ```python
 from pathlib import Path